back to search

 • year of publication.

-If you mention the author by name in the text, you only mention the year of publication at the end of your sentence between round brackets.
+If you mention the author by name in the text, you only mention the year of publication between round brackets.

 Narrative citations from The ostrich : biology, production and health, edited by D. C. Deeming